Injuries in the NFL and Workers’ Compensation

 Last month, United States District Judge Anita Brody concluded that the $675 million compensation package the NFL offered as a settlement for players who have suffered concussions may be insufficient to cover all of the costs for retired players for a 65-year term.
 She has delayed the settlement until the NFL’s lawyers can provide more information and analysis on how $675 million is a sufficient amount.
 The judge is concerned that the money may run out before some players fully show all of their symptoms.

 The debate over who should bear the medical costs for injured retired football players is not new.
 The NFL profits from a sport that garners at least some of its popularity from the violence that it advocates.
 Further, people continue to question the willingness of the National Football League to collaborate in good faith with its players.
 According to the Huffington Post, for example, although a $675 million cap may sound like a lot of money, this is only about 10 percent of one year’s worth of revenue for the NFL.
+Read on to learn more from our Boston workers’ compensation lawyer.

 Workers’ Compensation Challenges